-There is nothing at all romantic about David Mamet’s latest play, “Romance."
+There is nothing at all romantic about David Mamet’s latest play, “Romance,” now playing at the Mark Taper Forum.
 In fact, it’s a courtroom comedy mixed with a sex farce and involving a risible plot hatched by a chiropractor to bring peace to the Middle East.
-Featuring the fractured phrasings of the Mamet vernacular and a kooky perf by Larry Bryggman, “Romance” is, first and foremost, funny as hell.
+Featuring the ever-welcome fractured phrasings of the Mamet vernacular and a keenly kooky perf by Larry Bryggman, “Romance” is, first and foremost, funny as hell.

 The play received very mixed reviews in its New York run at the Atlantic Theater Company, which reproduces its staging here with about half of the original cast, and was greeted similarly in a different production last month in London.

 The divergent responses really aren’t that surprising.
 “Romance” delivers some empty comic calories, relying on plenty of vitriolic comments on religion, ever-reliable gay stereotypes and a heavily medicated judge.
 Mamet almost seems to be treating theater here as a form of team standup comedy, ditching the influence of Harold Pinter for the likes of George Carlin and Jackie Mason.